 “We're talking diabetes, asthma and heart disease, or people with a weakened immune system, I feel like all of those people should really work on getting their flu vaccine," said Clark.

-Health officials told me that other prevention measures are washing your hands, getting enough rest, and if you are sick stay home.
+Health officials said other prevention measures include washing your hands, getting enough rest, and staying home if you are sick.

-Prisma Health will be offering free flu shots tomorrow, from 9 a.m. to 1 p.m. at Sumter High School.
-Next Saturday, MUSC Health will hold a free vaccine at Saint Andrews Park.
+Prisma Health will offer free flu shots on Saturday from 9 a.m. to 1 p.m. at Sumter High School.
+Next Saturday, MUSC Health will hold free vaccinations at Saint Andrews Park.